DVD Region X Circa 2002

 Movie companies do not want a friend in the U.S. to send a DVD copy of the film to the country where it is in theatrical release.
 Movie studio executive want to reap maximum profits from the theatrical releases.
 However, if you are a consumer wanting to see a movie that is available on DVD in your relative's or friend's country but not in yours, you may have to wait quite a while unless......you can purchase a Code Free DVD player, which is a modified version of stock DVD players in which the region coding function has been disabled or if you can "hack" your current DVD player using a series of remote control commands to enable it to play DVD from other regions.
 So even in 2018, the same issues addressed on this site in 2008 are still around.
 DO realize that Region Code hacking your DVD player or PC is perfectly legal - but it may void your warranty.
 And then there is also an additional hitch in the DVD Region Code madness.
 The analog video world is also divided into the NTSC and PAL video systems.
 Consumer may need a multi-system TV to access DVDs pressed in one of these systems.
 This is difficult in the U.S. market, where all analog video is based on the NTSC system where as most consumers in Europe and some other parts of the world own TVs that can view DVDs pressed in either NTSC or PAL.
 It's enough to make you crazy.
 With the increase in communication and travel, information and entertainment is able to be accessed just about anywhere at any time.

 I speak from experience.
 A year ago my company informed me that I was being transferred to Europe for two years.
-My wife and I scrambled to find reliable Baltimore movers who would be able to help us with a trans Atlantic move.
-Hampden Moving & Storage, a company we had used in the past, is a partner with one of the largest agency families in the world.
+My wife and I scrambled to find professional movers who would be able to help us with a trans Atlantic move.
+The Baltimore movers - hampdenmoving.com is a company we had used in the past, and is a partner with one of the largest agency families in the world.
+After our great experience we will glady recommend these Baltimore movers for any move, short or long haul.
 They were able to guide our move to Brussels, ensuring that all of our possessions arrived safely and on time.
 Thank goodness for their professionalism as Hampden’s trained experts explained each step of the relocation process.
 When we arrived in Europe, however, our DVD player sold in the U.S. would not play any European DVD's.
 Discovering the solution to the problem...buying a Code-Free DVD player.
 Of course then we encountered another issue with our US made DVD's.
 Apparently, "Hollywood" has instituted another layer of coding on select region 1 DVDs called RCE (Regional Coding Enhancement).
 This prevents select region 1 DVDs from playing on Code-Free DVD players.
 So some of our US DVD's would play on the Code-Free DVD player and some wouldn't.
 Perhaps the movie studios and their profits would be better served by releasing films and videos at the same time everywhere.
 Not only would consumers be better served, but the cost of region coding and the need for after-market Code-Free DVD players would become less desirable.

 FAQ & Support